veeto

 Key Takeaways

-• Mandates fines of at least $10,000 per unit for agencies that violate housing approval rules.
+• Establishes minimum fines of $10,000 per unit for agencies that violate housing approval requirements.

 Get Involved